rotundasoftware/backbone.collectionView/README.md

 ## Benefits

-* Provides a view that renders a collection of models, updating automatically when models are added or removed.
+* Renders a collection of models, updating automatically when models are added or removed.
 * Keeps track of selected model(s) and fires events when the selection is changed.
 * Adds "selected" css class to selected `<li>` or `<tr>`, allowing you to easily style selected model views.
 * Supports single and multiple selection through meta-key and shift clicks, just like a multi-SELECT element.